Skip to content

 Wightwick Manor, West Midlands

-Although the collection of art and design at Wightwick Manor is of the highest quality, the house retains a lived-in feeling and many items are very personal to the Mander family.
-Making Wightwick Manor even more like home, you can play with toys in the nursery, try out the full-size billiards table or head to the kitchen where the old range is still in use and lit on cold days.Visit Wightwick Manor
+Although it holds an impressive art and design collection, Wightwick Manor has retained its lived-in feeling and many of the items on display are very personal to the Mander family.
+Making it feel even more like home, visitors can play with toys in the nursery, try out the full-size billiards table or head to the kitchen where the old range is still lit on cold days.Visit Wightwick Manor

 Where will you visit next?